-- 1. SBW (Steer-by-wire) fuse (100 A)
+- 1. Screw

-- 2. Spare fuse (100 A)
+- 2. Fuse

 - (4) If the fuse is not secured using screws, remove the fuse using the fuse puller.
 Install a spare fuse of the proper amperage.

 1. Fuse puller

 Consult your Yamaha dealer if the new fuse immediately blows again.